 Medical insurance - OIP will purchase insurance for all participants and directors.
 You will receive the documentation for medical coverage prior to your departure.
-Insurance coverage is through HTH Worldwide insurance and includes emergency evacuation for both political emergencies and natural disasters.
-HTH offers "in network" care in most countries abroad.
-For a complete list and more information on the coverage, go to www.hthstudents.com.
+Insurance coverage includes emergency evacuation for both political emergencies and natural disasters.
+The insurance offers "in network" care in most countries abroad.

 Travel authorization - Familiarize yourself with the VMI Travel Regulations.
 Complete a travel authorization form.
 Use it to itemize the expected costs for your travel and for the cadets.
 You will want to request an advance payment on this form.
 If you would like a Group Travel Card for expenses incurred while travelling with cadets, let the Director of OIP know so that it can be requested for you.

 Brief your participants - Meet with your participants as a group several times prior to departure in order to keep them informed.
 Make sure that they register on Post View for the coursed in your program.
 Make recommendations to them about what to bring on the trip and what not to bring.
 Make absolutely sure that they know when and where to meet you at the departure airport and that they must have their passport and airline ticket with them.